mah0001/metadata-editor-docs-v2/documenting_microdata.md

 The variable description section of the DDI Codebook standard provides you with the possibility to create a very rich data dictionary.
 While some of the variable-level metadata will be imported from the data files, the DDI Codebook contains many elements that can enrich the data dictionary.
 This additional information is very useful both for discoverability and for increased usability of the data.

 After importing a data file in the Metadata Editor, you can access information on the variables it contains by clicking on *Variables* below the file name in the navigation tree.
 This will open the *Variables* page, which contains four frames:
-- ***Variables:*** This frame provides the list of variables in the data file, with their name, label, and status icons.
+- ***Variables.*** Provides the list of variables in the data file, with their name, label, and status icons.
-- ***Variable categories:*** This frame describes the categories (value labels) for a categorical variable selected in the list of variables.
+- ***Variable categories.*** Describes the categories (value labels) for a categorical variable selected in the list of variables.
-- ***Variable description:*** This frame contains information on the status and type of the variable selected in the variable list, on its range, and on missing values.
+- ***Variable description.*** Contains information on the status and type of the variable selected in the variable list, on its range, and on missing values.
-- ***Statistics, weights, documentation, and json:*** This frame is used to edit the documentation of the selected variable(s), select the summary statistics to be included in the metadata, and apply sampling weights if needed.
+- ***Statistics, weights, documentation, and JSON.*** Select the summary statistics to be included in the metadata, apply sampling weights if relevant, edit the documentation of the selected variable(s), and view the metadata in JSON format.

 These four frames are described in detail below.